Our Approach to Embodied Jewish Learning

 Photo Courtesy of Peninsula Jewish Community Center

-Our mission is to elevate the wisdom of the body as a resource for balance and well-being in Jewish life.
+Our mission is to elevate the wisdom of the body as an essential resource for grounded presence, resilience, and well-being in Jewish life.

 Origins of Embodied Jewish Learning